-The SEDs referenced in this Product Manual have been validated by CMVP and have been thoroughly tested by a NVLAP accredited lab to satisfy FIPS 140-2 Level 2 requirements.
+The SED drives referenced in this Product Manual have been validated by CMVP and have been thoroughly tested to satisfy FIPS 140-2 Level 2 requirements.
 In order to operate in FIPS Approved Mode of Operation, these SEDs require security initialization.
-For more information, refer to 'Security Rules' section in the 'Security Policy' document uploaded on the NIST website.
-To reference the product certification visit: http://csrc.nist.gov/groups/STM/cmvp/documents/140-1/1401vend.htm, and search for "Seagate".
+For more information, refer to 'Security Rules' section in the 'Security Policy' document uploaded on the NIST website - Cert# 1299: Seagate Secure® Enterprise Self-Encrypting Drives FIPS 140 Module: http://csrc.nist.gov/groups/STM/cmvp/documents/140-1/140val-all.htm